Austio/learning/docker.md

 - On boot
  When you start, docker connects all containers to the bridge network /docker0 and those containers can talk however they want

+Networks:
+ - bridge: default, uses nat
+ docker network inspect bridge
+ - host: skips virtual network and connects direct to the interface docker network inspect bridge
+ - none: removes eth0 and only leaves with localhost docker network inspect bridge

+Drivers:
+ - bridge: default network when creating a new one, has same properties as bridge network (auto increments subnet)